Lower bounds on fibered Yang-Mills functionals: generic nefness and semistability of direct images: Introduction

 This article will be organized as follows.
 In Section \ref{sect_curv_dir_im}, we will establish Theorems \ref{thm_conv_meas} and \ref{thm_obs}.
 We discuss how horizontal curvature behaves with respect to a restriction to a subfamily in Section \ref{sect_hor_curv}, and using this, we establish Theorems \ref{thm_trshld}, \ref{thm_generic_nef}.
 Finally, in Section \ref{sect_num_obs}, we establish a numerical obstruction for asymptotic semistability of direct images from Theorem \ref{thm_nonlinstab}.

 \textbf{Acknowledgement}.
 I had a privilege to discuss the results of this paper with Sébastien Boucksom, Paul Gauduchon, Duong H. Phong, Lars M. Sektnan, Jacob Sturm and Richard A. Wentworth, whom I thank for their interest.
-I acknowledge the support of CNRS and École Polytechnique.
+I acknowledge the support of CNRS and École Polytechnique as well as the partial support of ANR-23-CE40-0021-01 JCJC project QCM.
 A part of this paper was written in the Fall of 2023 during a visit in Columbia University.
 I would like to thank the mathematical department of Columbia University, especially Duong H. Phong, for their hospitality and Alliance Program for their support.
+Finally, I would like to express my gratitude to the anonymous referees for their valuable comments.